fieldtrip/website/walkthrough.md

 The difference between descriptive and inferential statistic is often implicit in neuroimaging analysis packages, or in research articles for that matter.
 It really pays off to consider them separately here and to entertain the many possibilities of combining descriptive statistics with statistical methods.
 It is paramount in understanding the philosophy and appreciating the full statistical potential of FieldTrip.

 So what do we mean with descriptive statistic?
 It's the single value you end up with after reducing your data(set) and representing an aspect of its distribution which you would want to use for statistical comparison.
 Think for instance about “average alpha power over trials”, “variance of the P300 amplitude” or “the latency of maximal mu-rhythm suppression”.
-You might calculate a descriptive statistic for every subject, e.g. the difference between conditions (which you want to compare over subjects).
+You might calculate a descriptive statistic for every subject, e.g., the difference between conditions (which you want to compare over subjects).
 Conversely, you might want to use one descriptive for every trial (which you will compare within a subject).
 A descriptive statistic is not limited to averages of power or amplitude but can be any output of a statistical procedure itself, such as a Z-value, t-value, variance, mean-difference or Beta-value.
-The inferential statistic is what you get when you test your descriptive statistics against the null-hypothesis, e.g. is your p-value.
-Again, there are many ways to do your null-hypothesis testing, e.g. using a (paired) t-test or Monte Carlo approach.
+The inferential statistic is what you get when you test your descriptive statistics against the null-hypothesis, e.g., is your p-value.
+Again, there are many ways to do your null-hypothesis testing, e.g., using a (paired) t-test or Monte Carlo approach.

 ### Input – output structure of ft_freqstatistics